 Viacom Strikes $7.2M Deal To End Intern Wages Suit

-Law360, Los Angeles (March 11, 2015, 10:32 PM EDT) -- Viacom Inc. agreed to pay about $7.2 million to resolve a putative class action brought by two former interns who claimed they were unlawfully denied minimum wage, the plaintiffs told a New York federal court Wednesday.
+By Y. Peter Kang (March 11, 2015, 10:32 PM EDT) -- Viacom Inc. agreed to pay about $7.2 million to resolve a putative class action brought by two former interns who claimed they were unlawfully denied minimum wage, the plaintiffs told a New York federal court Wednesday.

 Named plaintiffs Casey Ojeda and Karina Reynaga filed a motion for preliminary approval of a class action deal that would resolve both federal and state wage claims following nine months of settlement negotiations, according to court documents.